 Ecotherapy in Scotland.

-Green Temple Therapy is based in Midlothian, near Edinburgh, Scotland.
+Hello, friends.
+My name is Stephen McCabe and I am an eco-therapy practitioner based in Midlothian, near Edinburgh, Scotland.
 I regularly run ecotherapy projects for charities and organisations in Edinburgh and beyond.
 I currently run ecotherapy groups and 1-2-1 sessions through the wonderful Edinburgh-based charity Health All Round, where I am employed as their resident ecotherapist.
 I also regularly run one-off sessions for other local organisations and I work further across Scotland on request.
+Over the years, I have facilitated ecotherapy and nature-connection sessions for many Scotland-based charities and organisations including Health All Round, Bipolar Scotland, LGBT Health and Wellbeing, Glasgow Clyde College, Scottish Disability Sport, Pilton Community Health Project (PCHP), Fountainbridge Canalside Community Trust (FCCT) and more.

 To find out more about my qualifications and experience, click here.

 To find out more about ecotherapy in general, please visit the Tariki Trust website here.
-Also, feel free to scroll down and watch a recent presentation of mine for the 2021 online conference, ‘What is Ecotherapy'?’
+Also, feel free to scroll down and watch a presentation of mine from the 2021 online conference, ‘What is Ecotherapy'?’

 I look forward to hearing from you!